-In the case of an authorized institution incorporated outside Hong Kong, section 79(4) provides that sections 80, 82, 85, 86 and, where relevant, section 91, shall apply only to the Hong Kong operations of such an institution.
+In the case of an authorized institution incorporated outside Hong Kong, Part 4 and Part 5 of the Banking (Exposure Limits) Rules and sections 82, 86 and, where relevant, section 91 of the Ordinance, shall apply only to the Hong Kong operations of such an institution.

-72. In considering an application for authorization, the MA will wish to satisfy himself that the institution has the necessary control systems to guard against concentration risks and to ensure that the limits specified in Part XV of the Ordinance will not be exceeded.
-In addition, he expects that every locally incorporated institution should establish a policy on the control of large exposures and risk concentration and set an internal clustering limit to control the aggregate of its large exposures which are not exempted under section 81 of the Ordinance (see CR-G-8 "Large Exposures and Risk Concentrations" of the SPM for details).

-- 73. Section 79A of the Ordinance empowers the MA to require authorized institutions incorporated in Hong Kong to comply with the statutory limits under Part XV on both an unconsolidated and consolidated basis.
+- 75. In considering an application for authorization, the MA will wish to satisfy himself that the institution has the necessary control systems to guard against concentration risks and to ensure that the limits specified in the Banking (Exposure Limits) Rules will not be exceeded.
+In addition, he expects that every locally incorporated institution should establish a policy on the control of large exposures and risk concentration and set an internal clustering limit to control the aggregate of its large exposures which are not exempted under section 81 of the Ordinance, as well as an internal intragroup exposure limit (see CR-G-8 "Large Exposures and Risk Concentrations" of the SPM for details). - 76.
+Section 79A of the Ordinance and Rule 6 of the Banking (Exposure Limits) Rules empower the MA to require authorized institutions incorporated in Hong Kong to comply with the provisions under Part XV and the statutory limits under the Banking (Exposure Limits) Rules respectively on both an unconsolidated and consolidated basis.
 The MA has discretion to decide which subsidiaries of an authorized institution are to be included in the consolidation.
-As a general rule, consolidation for the purposes of this section will include subsidiaries which undertake financial business and those which incur risks regulated by Part XV (see CR-L-1 "Consolidated Supervision of Concentration Risks under Part XV: s.79A" of the SPM for details). - 74.
-In general, section 81 of the Ordinance limits the exposure to an individual customer or group of connected customers to not more than 25% of the capital base of an authorized institution incorporated in Hong Kong.
-This limit may however be exceeded where, inter alia, the exposure is secured by a cash deposit, a guarantee or another undertaking which in the opinion of the MA is similar to a guarantee or covered by a letter of comfort.
-The conditions for the above exemptions are set out in CR-L-2 "Exemption of Financial Exposures: s.81(6)(b)(i)" and CR-L-3 "Letters of Comfort: s.81(6)(b)(ii)" of the SPM.
+As a general rule, consolidation for the purposes of this section will include subsidiaries which undertake financial business and those which incur risks regulated by Part XV (see SPM module CR-L-1 "Consolidated Supervision of Concentration Risks: BELR Rule 6" for details). - 77.
+The MA has issued the Banking (Exposures Limits) Code and a number of policy guidelines contained within the SPM modules to provide technical clarifications and guidance to authorized institutions on how he proposes to exercise his powers and discretion under the Banking (Exposure Limits) Rules.
+The guidelines include CR-G-8 "Large Exposures and Risk Concentrations", CR-G-9 "Exposures to Connected

+Parties" and a series of CR-L modules in relation to limitations on credit exposures under Part XV.